tjakk399/evolve-a-query/README.md

 The goal is to maximize the average population score.

+### Evolutionary actions

 Each round allows you to select one of the following evolutionary actions on the population:

----

 ***Love Is In The Air***

-... but for now just clone each individual.
+... but for now just clone each query once, doubling the population size.

 ***The Weak Shall Perish***

-Remove least fit individuals from population.
+Remove all queries whose scores match the worst score.

 ***Deus Ex Machina***

-Remove random individuals from population.
+Remove random queries from the population.

 ***Gamma Party***

-Apply random mutations throughout population.
+Apply random mutations throughout the population.
+For each query, either a term will be removed or a random new term will be added with a random prefix (+/-).

 ***This Town Is Too Small For The Both Of Us***

-Remove duplicate genotypes.
+Remove duplicate queries.

----

 Then the selected action is applied to the population and new queries and scores are computed.

+### End

 The game ends after the specified number of rounds, of when your population dies out because your selective pressure was a tad to harsh.